nilp0inter/django-proxylist/docs/source/advconfig.rst

 ``PROXYLIST_OUTIP_INTERVAL``

-  Number of seconds between outbound IP checking (by worker).
+  Number of seconds between outbound IP checking (per worker).
 If you have a fixed IP address you can set this value to 0 (infinity).

   *Default*: 300